Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/CDC_SnowpipeStreaming_DynamicTables.md

 ### a)  Run Streaming Application

 **You are now ready to Stream data into Snowflake!**
-Execute the Streaming Simulator using 'Run_MAX.sh', which will stream 1,000,000 records as fast as your desktop can run:
+Execute the Streaming Simulator using 'Run_MAX.sh', which will stream 1,000,000 records as fast as your desktop can run (MAX will also be in the Channel name):
 ```
 ./Run_MAX.sh
 ```